-The track team under its new coach, Capt.
-Light, started auspiciously by winning the State Indoor Junior College Championship.
-The team is developing and while the Missouri State Conference Championship race is keen, great things are expected before the close of the season.
-Two school records have been broken.
-About forty have been out for track.
+The track team started its season auspiciously by winning its special relay at the K. C. A. C. indoor games and by winning the State Indoor Junior College Championship.
+The team has steadily improved and has won the Outdoor State Junior College Championship and hopes are high for the Missouri State Conference Meet.
+Two school records have already been broken.
+About forty-five have been out for track.